Luna-Coder/teamTreeHouse-React-Basics/README.md

 * The callback function (an arrow function) receives the previous `state` as it's first argument and the `props` (at the time the update is applied as an optional second argument).

-* The only thing that changes over time in React is `state`.
-    A change in `state` results in changes to the UI.
-    Changes to the UI result in changes to the data.
+* The only thing that changes over time in React is `state`. \n A change in `state` results in changes to the UI. /n Changes to the UI result in changes to the data.

 ___